Slavery in Japan

+Slavery in Japan existed in several forms from antiquity through the modern period, alongside and proceeding other systems of unfree and coerced labor, some manifestations of which continue to this day.
+In early Japanese sources, enslaved people included groups referred to as seikō (生口) and later nuhi (奴婢) under the ritsuryō legal codes, and historians debate how these institutions compare with slavery and serfdom in other societies.

+By the late medieval and Sengoku periods, the buying and selling of captives and other dependent people remained widespread, including the export of Japanese people through the Portuguese slave trade in the 16th century.
+Under Toyotomi Hideyoshi, slavery was officially banned in the late 16th century, but other forms of legally sanctioned coercion and dependency continued, including penal “non-free labor” under early Edo-period law.

+In the 20th century, Japan’s wartime empire used large-scale forced labor and prisoner-of-war labor during the Second Sino-Japanese War and the Pacific War, including on projects such as the Burma Railway.
+The Imperial Japanese military also operated the system of military brothels commonly referred to as “comfort women”, which has been widely described as involving sexual slavery.

 Early slavery in Japan

 The export of a slave from Japan is recorded in the 3rd century Chinese historical record Wajinden, but it is unclear what system was involved, and whether this was a common practice at that time.
 These slaves were called seikō (生口 "living mouth").

 In the 8th century, slaves were called Nuhi (奴婢) and laws were issued under the legal codes of the Nara and Heian periods, called Ritsuryōsei (律令制).
 These slaves tended farms and worked around houses.
 Information on the slave population is questionable, but the proportion of slaves is estimated to have been around 5% of the population.

 Slavery persisted into the Sengoku period (1467–1615) even though the attitude that slavery was anachronistic seems to have become widespread among elites.
 Somewhat later, the Edo period penal laws prescribed "non-free labor" for the immediate family of executed criminals in Article 17 of the Gotōke reijō (Tokugawa House Laws), but the practice never became common.
 The 1711 Gotōke reijō was compiled from over 600 statutes promulgated between 1597 and 1696.